 print(inside * 4 / n)

 We’re using secrets because it uses the computer random number generator, and we accept a command line argument with the number of points to use (default: 100 million).
 Because we’re using a quarter of a circle, we need to multiply the result by 4.
-A sample run on my computer gave me 3.14564084 but it took longer than a minute and a half; I can’t wait that long!
+A sample run on my computer gave me 3.14564084 but it took longer than a minute; I can’t wait that long!
 For the record, it’s a 13th generation Intel i9 with 20 cores at 5.4GHz; it’s a very powerful machine, but certainly not enough for this exercise.

 Or is Python the problem?
 Python is incredibly powerful and easy to use, but for heavy calculations, it’s not necessarily the best choice.
 Let’s rewrite the program in Go: